Justin-Sawyer/recipes-and-deliveries/README.md

 	- Create and edit my own recipe concoctions and have them voted on by other community members.

 		- The user can do this.
-The developer has tried to make this process as seamless as possible, for example by allowing users to write in their own times for preparation (ie, 1 hr 20 mins, 65 mins etc) rthrough a TextField ather than forcing the user to use DateTimeFields where they would be forced to add "time strings" (for example 01:50:00).
+The developer has tried to make this process as painless as possible, for example by allowing users to write in their own times for preparation (ie, 1 hr 20 mins, 65 mins etc) through a TextField other than forcing the user to use DateTimeFields where they would be forced to add "time strings" (for example 01:50:00).
 The developer will revisit the format of adding recipes, however, as he would like to find a better way of adding units (eg ml, oz, tbsp, pinch) or not.
 See Future Plans.

 		- As soon as the recipe has been created, the user then has an "edit" link both on the main listings page for all the recipes, the recipe's page itself and on the recipe listings of their profile page.